Zeta115/RPG-tutorial-creation/docs/index.md

 The key questions when playing the tutorial of a game should be: What am I doing?
 How do I do it?
 And why am I doing it?

-Making the tutorial of a game one of it's more important parts, if your tutorial does not answer these specific questions you may consider changing it a bit.
+Making the tutorial of a game could be one of it's more important parts, if your tutorial does not answer these specific questions you may consider changing it a bit.

 # Market Study